RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 HOME=/home/ssasidharan
 ```

-I'm omitting a whole bunch of stuff here for the sake of brevity, but
-you get the idea.
+This omits some lines for the sake of brevity, but you get the idea.

 Some of these environment variables are worth knowing: